 The Xtracap email system shall not to be used for the creation or distribution of any disruptive or offensive messages, including offensive comments about race, gender, hair color, disabilities, age, sexual orientation, pornography, religious beliefs and practice, political beliefs, or national origin.
 Employees who receive any emails with this content from any Xtracap employee should report the matter to their supervisor immediately.

-Users are prohibited from automatically forwarding Xtracap email to a third party email system (noted in 4.8 below).
+Users are prohibited from automatically forwarding Xtracap email to a third-party email system (noted in 4.8 below).
 Individual messages which are forwarded by the user must not contain Xtracap confidential or above information.

 Users are prohibited from using third-party email systems and storage servers such as Google, Yahoo, and MSN Hotmail etc. to conduct Xtracap business, to create or memorialize any binding transactions, or to store or retain email on behalf of Xtracap.
 Such communications and transactions should be conducted through proper channels using Xtracap - approved documentation.

-Using a reasonable amount of Xtracap resources for personal emails is acceptable, but non-work related email shall be saved in a separate folder from work related email.
+Using a reasonable amount of Xtracap resources for personal emails is acceptable, but non-work-related email shall be saved in a separate folder from work related email.
 Sending chain letters or joke emails from a Xtracap email account is prohibited.

 Xtracap employees shall have no expectation of privacy in anything they store, send or receive on the company’s email system.